Explanation of Taxes, Surcharges, and Related Fees

 S-Net and all other Interconnected VOIP providers are obligated to collect taxes and governmental surcharges on behalf of local, state, and federal governments.

-Because there are over 40,000 taxing authorities, each with constantly changing regulations and rates, S-Net contracts with an industry-leading telecom tax rating agency to monitor each MONTH’s billing for accuracy and compliance in the taxes, surcharges, and fees assessed.
+Because there are over 40,000 taxing authorities, each with constantly changing regulations and rates, S-Net contracts with an industry-leading telecom tax rating agency, CCH SureTax, to monitor each month’s billing for accuracy and compliance in the taxes, surcharges, and fees assessed.

 Taxes and/or governmental surcharges can be assessed on the following, as applicable, and are subject to change.